SBC-Utrecht/pytom-match-pick/docs/benchmarks/defocus_handedness.md

 Run with default defocus handedness and a full rotation search.
 NOTE: defocus handedness is calculated for subvolumes so the `-s` option needs to be used to split the tomogram into multiple subvolumes.
-Only the splits along the x-axis influence the defocus values in this case as that is perpendicular to the tilt axis. (i.e. `-s 3 1 1` should produce the same results.).
+Only the splits along the x-axis influence the defocus values in this case as that is perpendicular to the tilt axis.

 ```commandline
 pytom_match_template.py -t templates/70S.mrc -m templates/mask.mrc -v tomogram/9x9_ts_27.mrc -d tm_patch_def_reg --particle-diameter 250 -a metadata/9x9_ts_27_sort.rawtlt --per-tilt-weighting --voxel-size 8.56 --dose metadata/9x9_ts_27_sort_accumulated_dose.txt --defocus metadata/9x9_ts_27_sort.defocus  --amplitude 0.07 --spherical 2.7 --voltage 300 -g 0 -s 3 1 1 --defocus-handedness 1